rstudio/team-admin.rstudio.com/docs/02_-_installing_r/02_install_r.md

 Our suggested order for making a choice of R installation is:

 1. Install from [pre-compiled binaries](https://docs.rstudio.com/resources/install-r/)

     * to get multiple R versions side-by-side

 2. Compile from source

     * gives more flexibility but takes longer

 3. Use `yum` or `apt`

     * Does not allow side-by-side install
     * Do not use for long-term data science stability

 ---

 ## Your turn

----

-### Your turn

 Next complete the exercise.

-Signs of success:
+!!! success "Signs of success"

 * R is running